 - A current student visa or limited purpose visa with a current variation to conditions.

-- A minimum English Language IELTS (Academic) 5.5 or equivalent.
+- A minimum English Language IELTS (Academic) 5.5 or equivalent with no band score lower than 5 is required.

 - A valid travel and medical insurance policy (proof of which must accompany application form).